paul-wolf/djaq/README.md

     (b.name, b.price, Publisher.name)

-These expressions can be Django Model fields or arithmetic expressions.
-Column results are automatically given names.
+These expressions can be Django Model fields or arithmetic expressions or any expression supported by functions of your underlying database.
+Columns are automatically given names.
 But you can give them your own name:

     (b.name as title, b.price as price, Publisher.name as publisher)